Hate makes a comeback in the Pacific Northwest

 House Republican Leader J.T.
 Wilcox of Yelm responded that Shea should not be punished before investigations are completed.
 The House, led by Democrats, will conduct an independent investigation of the lawmaker.

-Shea, who rarely speaks to reporters, did not return numerous messages from The Associated Press.
+Shea, who rarely speaks to reporters, did not return messages from the AP.

-He has served in the state House since 2008, introducing bills to criminalize abortion and roll back gun laws and pushing for eastern Washington to secede from the rest of the state.
-The military veteran attracted international attention in 2018 after a document he wrote laid out a "biblical basis for war" against people who practiced same-sex marriage and abortion, and instructed: "If they do not yield, kill all males."
+He has served in the state House since 2008, introducing bills to criminalize abortion, roll back gun laws and push for eastern Washington to secede from the rest of the state.
+The military veteran attracted international attention in 2018 after a document he wrote laid out a “biblical basis for war” against people who practiced same-sex marriage and abortion, and instructed: “If they do not yield, kill all males.”

 Bolton has led a militia group called the Stevens County Assembly.